mliew21396/remote-work-u3/week-8/README.md

 ## Remember your expectations for the unit!
 - Pair at least twice each week. *You need to pair* ***6*** *times this unit*
-- Give feedback for each person you paired with. *You need to submit at least 8 pieces of feedback in this unit* (6 for peer-pairing, and 2 GPS)
+- Give feedback for each person you paired with. *You need to submit at least 8 pieces of feedback in this unit.* (6 for peer-pairing, and 2 GPS)
 - Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) per week on Socrates. *You need to rate 20 pieces of feedback per unit.*

 ## [Resources](https://github.com/Devbootcamp/phase-0-handbook/blob/master/resources.md)